Mathematics (MATH)

 MATH 275.
 Seminar in Mathematics.
 1-4.

 Seminars are provided to allow and encourage students and faculty members to pursue topics of mutual interest beyond the scope of regular classes.
-Seminars may be arranged as extensions of existing courses, as special topics courses, as undergraduate research projects or as honors projects.
-Students must prearrange seminars with faculty members on or before classes begin; no student may register for a seminar without prior departmental approval.
+Seminars may be arranged as extensions of existing courses, as special topics courses, as undergraduate research projects, or as honors projects.
+Students must prearrange seminars with faculty members before classes begin; no student may register for a seminar without prior departmental approval.
 Seminars carry from one to four credits and may be repeated for credit with permission of the department.
 Lower- and upper-level seminars in selected topics.
 Prerequisite: permission of the department.

 MATH 290.
 Internship.
 1-8.